Jason Stephens | November 28, 2022 | Car Accidents

 So When Can You Pass on the Right in Texas?

-There are a few conditions under which you can safely and legally pass another vehicle on the right.
+In which of the following situations may you pass on the right?
+There are a few conditions under which you can legally pass on the right.
 Again, only pass when the conditions are safe to do so – make sure that you have room to merge into the next lane and use your turn signal.

 - The vehicle they are passing is signaling to or is making a left turn